asangvnit/sysprog-workshop/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 # Agenda

-Systems Programming Workshop @Palloti College on 1st Nov 2025
+Systems Programming Workshop @Palloti College on 1st Nov 2025.

 ## Order of Presentations

+The suggested order of reading for self study is given below.
+Most of the presentations cite primary references at the bottom.
+Readers are advised to consult those when in doubt.

 1. [Installing Prerequisites](Setup.md)
 2. [Linux Fundamentals](Linux.md)